dkhan0103/acsproject/README.md

-Welcome to the README file for ACS370 FInial Project  GitHub repository!
+Welcome to the README file for ACS370 Final Project GitHub repository!

-This project is done by Mohd Danish Khan, Asif Raja and Harniaz Brar
+This project is done by Mohd Danish Khan, Asif Raja, and Harniaz Brar.

 Project Title
-Two-Tier Web Application Automation using Terraform, Ansible and GitHub
+Two-Tier Web Application Automation using Terraform, Ansible, and GitHub

 Table of Contents
-•	Using Terraform to Deploy Two webserver in public subnet and two in private subnet
-•	Using Ansible to Deploy two webserver
+Using Terraform to Deploy Two web servers in public subnet and two in private subnet Using Ansible to Deploy two web servers
-•	Using GitHub action
+Using GitHub action
 Installation
-Install required Terraform and Ansible CI/CD, including Boto3 dependencies that is need to be installed.
+Install required Terraform and Ansible CI/CD, including Boto3 dependencies that need to be installed.

-#Check the terraform version installed
+Check the terraform version installed: terraform version Installing Ansible: sql

-terraform version

-#Installing Ansible
+Copy code
 sudo apt update
 sudo apt install ansible
 ansible --version
 Usage
 Include instructions on how to use your project, including any command-line or user-interface instructions.